I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_present_stats.md

 ## Members

 `PresentCount`

 [out] A UINT value that indicates the number of times that the OpenGL installable client driver (ICD) called the <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtpresent.md">D3DKMTPresent</a> function on a rendering device or swap chain.
 After the maximum value is reached, <b>PresentCount</b> starts over at zero.
 When a new rendering device is created, <b>PresentCount</b> is initialized to zero.
 The operating system maintains a present counter for each swap chain that is created.

 `PresentRefreshCount`

 [out] A UINT value that indicates the number of times the display controller outputs a new video frame, which occurs at the beginning of each vertical retrace period.
 The operating system maintains a present refresh counter for each video display controller output in the operating system. <b>PresentRefreshCount</b> is initialized to an unspecified value.

 `SyncGPUTime`

 [out] The graphics processing unit (GPU) time that the current video frame was output at (that is, the GPU time that the vertical retrace started).

 `SyncQPCTime`

 [out] The computer processing unit (CPU) time that the current video frame was output at (that is, the CPU time that the vertical retrace started).

 `SyncRefreshCount`

 [out] A UINT value that indicates the number of the most recent capture of the timing information in the <b>SyncQPCTime</b> and <b>SyncGPUTime</b> members.

 ## Remarks
 When a present operation is retired, the operating system maintains a correspondence (mapping) between the value in <b>PresentCount</b> and the value in <b>PresentRefreshCount</b>; that is, when the operating system finishes a present operation as a scanned out video frame, the value in <b>PresentRefreshCount</b> that the present operation was finished with is associated with the value in <b>PresentCount</b> of the retired present operation.

 The operating system maintains timing information within a rendering device and associates the timing information with a display output.
 When the GPU can maintain the GPU time (<b>SyncGPUTime</b>), the GPU time operates at a device-specific frequency.
 To let applications relate GPU time to other operations in the system, the operating system maintains a correspondence between GPU time and CPU time (<b>SyncQPCTime</b>).
 When the GPU cannot maintain such GPU time, the operating system maintains only CPU time and the associated GPU time is always zero.

 Present statistics cannot work for windowed-mode devices.
 For windowed mode, each structure member is set to zero.
+<div class="alert"><b>Note</b>    The operating system might not update the <b>SyncRefreshCount</b>, <b>SyncQPCTime</b>, and <b>SyncGPUTime</b> members on every frame.</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |